sergio11/saborytv_android/README.md

 This architecture ensures that our application is well-structured, easy to maintain, and scalable, while adhering to best practices and design principles.

+## App Screenshots 📸

+Dive into **SaboryTV** and explore its vibrant and intuitive design with these screenshots showcasing the heart of our app!

+### Onboarding 🏠

+Kickstart your culinary adventure with our Onboarding screens.
+If you’re new to **SaboryTV** and haven’t logged in yet, you’ll be greeted by our welcoming landing page.
+Here, you can get a sneak peek of what’s in store 📜 and easily navigate to login 🔒 or create a new account 🆕 to start your flavorful journey.

+### Sign In 🔑

+Ready to join the **SaboryTV** kitchen?
+Log in with your email and password to access all the delicious features awaiting you.
+If you’re not yet a member, don’t worry—our sign-up process is just a tap away! 🌟✉️

+### Sign Up ✨

+Welcome to **SaboryTV**! 🎉 Setting up your account is a breeze and opens the door to a world of culinary delights.
+Ready to cook up something amazing? 🍽️

+Simply enter your details: your name 📝, email 📧, and a secure password 🔒.
+Choose a password that’s memorable yet secure—your culinary adventure is our priority!

+Once you’ve filled in the fields, hit "Register" ✅ and you’re all set! 🎊 You’re now part of the **SaboryTV** family, ready to explore and enjoy exclusive recipes and features. 🚀🌟

+### Managing Your Profiles 👤

+Step into the **Profiles** section where customization and ease meet to enhance your cooking journey.
+Here’s how you can make **SaboryTV** truly yours:

+- **Profile Selection**: Choose which profile you’d like to use from the **Profile Selection** screen.
+It’s your personal space where you can keep track of favorite recipes and tailored recommendations.

+- **Creating Profiles**: Add up to four profiles to cater to family members or different users.
+Customize each profile with its own alias and avatar, and make cooking a fun, personalized experience for everyone!

+- **Editing Profiles**: Update your profile’s alias and avatar or change your security PIN with ease.
+Keep your account secure and reflect your personality in every way you choose.

+- **Deleting Profiles**: If a profile is no longer needed, delete it and remove all associated favorites and data.
+This keeps your app clean and organized, focusing on the recipes and features that matter most to you.

+The **Profiles** section is all about flexibility and personalization, ensuring your cooking journey is as unique as you are.

+### Exploring the Home Screen 📱

+Welcome to the vibrant **Home Screen**, the hub of your culinary adventure.
+Here’s what awaits you:

+- **Featured Recipes Carousel** 🎠: Swipe through our rotating selection of standout recipes.
+This dynamic showcase highlights popular and trending dishes to inspire your next culinary creation.

+- **Categories Row** 📊: Browse through a variety of recipe categories, from appetizers to desserts.
+Presented in a sleek horizontal list, it’s easy to find recipes based on what you’re craving or your current cooking goals.

+- **Personalized Recipe Recommendations** ⭐: Discover recipes tailored to your taste and preferences.
+Based on your cooking history and likes, this section offers suggestions that are perfect for your culinary journey.

+The Home Screen is designed to make your exploration of recipes delightful and engaging.
+Whether you’re checking out featured dishes, exploring categories, or receiving personalized suggestions, everything is organized to enhance your cooking experience.

 ## Contributing 🤝

 We welcome contributions to improve SaboryTV.
 If you have suggestions or find bugs, please open an issue on our GitHub repository.
 Pull requests are also welcome! 💡🔧